Nevada health insurance exchange

 By Carla Anderson

 Nevada’s blueprint for its state-run health insurance exchange received federal approval on Dec.
 3, 2012.
-Gov. Brian Sandoval and the state legislature created the Silver State Health Insurance Exchange in 2011, and the state has since made steady progress to get the exchange up and running.
+Gov. Brian Sandoval and the state legislature created the Silver State Health Insurance Exchange in 2011, and the state moved steadily to get the marketplace up and running.

 Nevada’s exchange is overseen by a 10-member board, seven of which are voting members.
 Five of the voting members were appointed by the governor, and the other two were appointed by the state Senate majority leader.
 The three nonvoting members lead the state’s departments of Administration, Health & Human Services, and Insurance.

-The Silver State exchange will operate as a “free market facilitator,” meaning it will allow all qualified health insurance companies to sell policies on the exchange.
+Nevada Health Link operates as a “free market facilitator,” meaning it allows all qualified health insurance companies to sell policies on the exchange.
 Insurers can participate in both the individual and small-business exchanges.

-Silver State Health Insurance Exchange officials hope to reduce the state’s uninsured rate from the current 22 percent to 8 percent, according to a Kaiser Health News article.
+Nevada Health Link officials hope to reduce the state’s uninsured rate from the current 22 percent to 8 percent, according to a Kaiser Health News article.

 State Exchange Profile: Nevada